viniciusvdias/personal-page/content/home/about.md

    - Which would be the gains (if any) in doing that, considering modern operating systems?

+- **Scalable (Single-)Graph Pattern Mining:** Graph pattern mining is every task that regards discovering, matching, searching and summarizing "interesting" subgraph structures from a single (large) input graph.
+Instead of worrying about definitions of what is "interesting", I am personally interested in the development of execution models for supporting those kind of computations.
+  Last but not least, given the [combinatorial nature](https://en.wikipedia.org/wiki/Graph_enumeration), I would like to find out how far we can abstract models without serious performance degradation, and how expressive those models can be in order to facilitate the implementation of graph mining algorithms.

 - **Multi-Resource Characterization in Parallel Programs:**
 Parallel processing frameworks perform computation by statically requesting